-The February survey found that the particulate deposition rate limit was exceeded at four sites, AIR006401 (SE of the blasting shed), AIR006402 (opposite the loading ramp), AIR006404 (W end of site), and AIR006405 (first gate on SE of site).
-Each of these sites contained vegetative material, excluding AIR006404.
+The February survey found that the particulate deposition rate limit was very slightly exceeded at one site, AIR006401 (SE of the blasting shed).

-The material collected ranged in colour from green brown to brown, with an appearance consistent with resuspended yard dust from the surrounding area and vegetation rather than blasting media.
+The material collected ranged in colour from green to brown, with an appearance consistent with resuspended yard dust from the surrounding area and vegetation rather than blasting media.

-No dust complaints were received regarding dust issues originating from the Fitzroy Engineering site.
+No dust complaints were received regarding dust issues originating from the Dialog Fitzroy site.

-The available evidence indicates that the elevated levels of dust deposition found in the gauges around Fitzroy Engineering were not as a result of the activities occurring on this site.
+The available evidence indicates that the elevated levels of dust deposition found in the gauges around Dialog Fitzroy were not as a result of the activities occurring on this site.